LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 - `url_line_references(Host)`
 	syntax for the URL source file line part (an atom; possible values are `{github,gitlab,bitbucket}`; default is `github`);
-	when using this option, the `CodeURLPrefix` should be a permanent link (i.e. it should include the commit SHA1)
+	when using this option, the `CodeURLPrefix` should be a permanent link (i.e., it should include the commit SHA1)

 - `predicate_url_target_format(Generator)`
 	documentation final format generator (an atom; default is `sphinx`)